RIPAGlobal/scimitar/README.md

 * [RFC 7644 indicates](https://tools.ietf.org/html/rfc7644#page-35) that a resource might only return its core schema in the `schemas` attribute if it was created without any extension fields used.
 Only if e.g. a subsequent `PATCH` operation added data provided by extension schema, would that extension also appear in `schemas`.
 This behaviour is extremely difficult to implement and Scimitar does not try - it will always return a resource's core schema and any/all defined extension schemas in the `schemas` array at all times.

+* As noted earlier, extension schema attribute names must be unique across your entire combined schema, regardless of schema IDs (URNs) used.

 If you believe choices made in this section may be incorrect, please [create a GitHub issue](https://github.com/RIPAGlobal/scimitar/issues/new) describing the problem.

 ### Omissions